KhaleedSA/FM5RandomizerApp/README.md

 ### [Randomize_BackPack]

-This setting will randomize Wenzar backpack, [Turbo, item, repair, EMP].
+This setting will randomize Wanzer backpack, [Turbo, item, repair, EMP].
 And even boss unit can have as well.

 ### [Randomize_Weapons]

-This setting will randomize Wenzar weapons.
+This setting will randomize Wanzer weapons.
 There is an issue in the weapon textures.
-For example: if the wenzar have sniper weapon, and the randomizer set the weapon at shotgun weapon, the new weapon will work fine but the model of the weapon will be same as old model which is sniper.
+For example: if the Wanzer have sniper weapon, and the randomizer set the weapon at shotgun weapon, the new weapon will work fine but the model of the weapon will be same as old model which is sniper.

 Why ?